 Table of contents

-Capsicum is in the nightshade family Solanaceae.
-However, capsicum comes several varieties, such as jalapeño, peperoncini, and peperoncito.
+Capsicum comes in several varieties, such as jalapeño, peperoncini, and peperoncito.
 Here we are concerned with the humble capsicum, which is large and mild and is probably sold at your local supermarket.

 Capsicum plants have various names depending on place and type.
 They are also known as bell peppers or peppers.